aslakhol/shera/README.md

 ### Database

 To get the database running you need docker and make.
-Then run `make db:fix` to create the db and apply the migrations.
+Then run `make db:fix` to create the db, apply the migrations and seed data.
 To make migrations use `npm run db:migrate`.

 ### Running the app